ind-genomics/FUB-TB/README.md

 |     acee     |   Sensitive    |       7       |    blue    |     5     |
 |     rpoc     |   Resistant    |       3       |    green   |     2     |

-At the moment, you can find a [Beta version](https://colab.research.google.com/drive/1bttbnmZs682GMH_eq-J7EWxsvm6UBFRW?usp=sharing) implemented in Google Colab, where we have already pre-loaded some Mexican available sequences data and their corresponding metadata (Geographical, Age, Sex, Comorbidities, Acquisition year, and Drug Resistance status).
+At the moment, you can find a [Beta version](https://colab.research.google.com/drive/1bttbnmZs682GMH_eq-J7EWxsvm6UBFRW?usp=sharing) implemented in Google Colab, where we have already pre-loaded some Mexican available sequences data and their corresponding metadata information (Geographical, Age, Sex, Comorbidities, Acquisition year, and Drug Resistance status).
 You can select from a list of options, the characteristics desired for each of the two groups you can compare.